The table of contents may be found here.

-With the collapse of the magma chamber, the eruption began to
+With the collapse of the magma chamber, the eruption drew to a

-come to a close.
-The steep rim of the newly-formed caldera was
+close.
+The steep rim of the newly-formed caldera was unstable and

-wore down the rim and deposited new beds of sediments in the
+the rim and deposited new beds of sediments in the caldera.
+Quite

-The Toledo even coincided roughly with the arrival of the first
+The Toledo event coincided roughly with the arrival of the first

 mammoths in New Mexico.
 These large relatives of modern elephants